Founders Journey - Baremetrics

 2. Bottom-Up Financial Forecasting Models

-If you have access to historical sales data or financial statements, it makes sense to go about your forecasting from the bottom and up.
-Then you use your existing sales numbers and cash flow statements as the input for calculating future scenarios.
+If you have access to historical sales data or financial statements, it makes sense to approach forecasting from the bottom up.
+Then, you can use your existing sales numbers and cash flow statements as input for calculating future scenarios.

 This method will usually be more accurate and more detailed since you are working with actual numbers, so you reduce the assumptions.